 What does it cost to juice fast?
-I’m nearing the end of my juice fast, and since it’s also the end of the month I was was making sure all my accounts looked good.
+I’m nearing the end of my juice fast, and since it’s also the end of the month I was making sure all my accounts looked good.
 I thought I would share with you how much it cost to juice fast.
-As close as I can figure any-way.
+As close as I can figure anyway. 🙂

 Your next cost would obviously be fruits and vegetables.
-When I looked at my spending, I see that I spent around $700 this month for groceries.
+When I looked at my spending, I see that I spent around $700 this month on groceries.
 A bit shocking, yes?
-Now, my normal monthly spending as far as groceries go, would be right around $300.
+Now, my normal monthly spending as far as groceries go would be right around $300.
 So, I’m going to say I spent $400 extra on groceries this month.

-Some things to take into consideration when you are thinking about the cost to juice fast:
+Some things to take into consideration when you are thinking about the cost of juice fast:

 - What time of year is it?
 Where I live, there just wasn’t a whole lot of stuff in season.
 Were I to have done a juice fast in the summer, I know my cost would’ve been at least $100 less.

 - What fruits and veggies do you like?
 It seemed that every juice I really liked called for the out of season expensive produce.